AdobeDocs/experience-manager-65.en/help/commerce/cif/faq.md

 ## 5. When you update product data in your commerce solution, is that a real-time push to AEM?
 Or is it a batch process?

 The CIF add-on used with AEM enables data to flow from the commerce solution to AEM on-demand.
-Hence, this is not a real-time push or a batch process when there is an update in your commerce solution.
+Hence, this workflow is not a real-time push or a batch process when there is an update in your commerce solution.

 ## 6. What catalog size does AEM with CIF support?

-This depends on a few additional aspects you have to consider.
+The catalog size support depends on a few additional aspects that you have to consider.
 What is the cache ratio of your catalog data & pages?
 How many concurrent requests do you expect during peak hours?
 How scalable are the APIs of your commerce solutions?

 ## 7. How does PIM play into this framework?

-PIM data gets exposed to AEM and clients via GraphQL requests.
-Our recommendation is to integrate PIM with the commerce engine (Adobe Commerce or others) so that PIM data can then be retrieved from the commerce engine.
+PIM data gets exposed to AEM and clients by way of GraphQL requests.
+Adobe's recommendation is to integrate PIM with the commerce engine (Adobe Commerce or others) so that PIM data can then be retrieved from the commerce engine.

 ## 8. Do you also cache pricing and other data via Dispatcher.
 Does that raise a frequent cache invalidation challenge?

 Dynamic data such as price or inventory is not cached on the Dispatcher.
 Dynamic data is fetched client-side with web components directly via GraphQL APIs.
 Only static data (such as product or category data) is cached on the Dispatcher.
-If product data changes, there will be a need for cache invalidation.
+If product data changes, cache invalidation is needed.

 ## 9. How does cache invalidation for AEM Dispatcher work with AEM and commerce?

-We recommend setting up TTL-based cache invalidation for pages cached on the Dispatcher.
-For dynamic information such as price or stock, we recommend rendering the date client-side.
-For more information about TTL-based cache invalidation, please refer to [AEM Dispatcher](https://helpx.adobe.com/experience-manager/kb/optimizing-the-dispatcher-cache.html)
+Adobe recommends setting up TTL-based cache invalidation for pages cached on the Dispatcher.
+For dynamic information such as price or stock, Adobe recommends rendering the date client-side.
+For more information about TTL-based cache invalidation, see [AEM Dispatcher](https://experienceleague.adobe.com/docs/experience-cloud-kcs/kbarticles/KA-17458.html?lang=en)

 ## 10. Is there any recommendation on unified search across AEM content with Commerce?

 A product search reference implementation is provided but no unified search with content.
-This feature is usually very customer specific and better solved on a project-specific level.
+This feature is customer-specific and better solved on a project-specific level.

 ## 11. How does Search work with AEM and commerce using CIF?

 CIF provides Search bar and Search Result components.
-The Search bar component sends a GraphQL request with the search term to the commerce solution which then returns a product list that includes product name, price, SLUG, etc. The Search Result component then displays the search results in a gallery view on a search result page created in AEM.
+The Search bar component sends a GraphQL request with the search term to the commerce solution which then returns a product list that includes product name, price, SLUG, and so on.
+The Search Result component then displays the search results in a gallery view on a search result page created in AEM.
 The Search supports basic full-text search.
-We use the SLUG/url key to build a reference to the PDP.
+Use the SLUG/url key to build a reference to the PDP.

 ## 12. How can product data be used in MSM or translations?

-Product data is usually already translated in PIM or in Adobe Commerce.
+Product data is already translated in PIM or in Adobe Commerce.
 The AEM – Adobe Commerce Integration supports the connection to multiple Adobe Commerce stores & store views.
-In an MSM setup typically one AEM site is linked to one Adobe Commerce store view.
+In an MSM setup, typically one AEM site is linked to one Adobe Commerce store view.

 ## 13. Is there a way to enhance the product data with commercial text?
-Where do you do this?
+If so, where is it done?
 In AEM or in the commerce solution?

-We recommend managing marketing related data and content in AEM.
+Adobe recommends managing marketing-related data and content in AEM.
 Decorate product data from your commerce solution with additional attributes using Content Fragments or create and link Experience Fragments for unstructured content with your products.

-## 14. How can we ensure PCI compliance when using AEM for the entire presentation layer?
+## 14. How does a company ensure PCI compliance when using AEM for the entire presentation layer?

-We recommend using abstracted payment methods.
-This puts the browser client in direct communication with the payment gateway provider so that neither Adobe or the commerce solutions hold or pass cardholder data.
+Adobe recommends using abstracted payment methods.
+Doing so puts the browser client in direct communication with the payment gateway provider so that Adobe does not hold or pass cardholder date, nor the commerce solutions.
 This approach requires only a level 3 PCI compliance.
-However, there are additional things to consider to be fully PCI compliant such as how employees interact with the system and data.
-For more information about Adobe Commerce PCI compliance, please refer to [PCI compliance](https://business.adobe.com/products/magento/pci-compliance.html)
+However, there are additional things to consider to be fully PCI-compliant such as how employees interact with the system and data.
+For more information about Adobe Commerce PCI compliance, see [PCI compliance](https://business.adobe.com/products/magento/pci-compliance.html)

 ## 15. If I use AEM and Adobe Commerce cloud versions, is this joint solution PCI compliant?